Open dawn to dusk throughout the year.

 American Chestnut Grove

 In the 19th century Litchfield streets were lined with magnificent chestnut trees.
 The trees were all lost, but new, disease resistant varieties are taking their place in the landscape.
-The property will feature a chestnut orchard with new varieties of nut bearing trees.
+The property features a chestnut orchard with new varieties of nut bearing trees.

 Natural Wet Meadow

 The Reeve property runs from South Street to Meadow Street and the land is the last existing meadow on Meadow Street.
-A portion of the property has been retained as a wet meadow.
+A portion of the property is retained as a wet meadow.